gunnarnl/pandoc-stuff/README.md

 ## panling.lua

 This will convert md-ish syntax into gb4e syntax for latex.
-It currently allows for one layer of embedding.
-I don't really know lua at all nor the data structures pandoc uses, so I'm sure there's a way to generalize to multiple embeddings.
-Inline math and other stylistic elements (should) work as normal.
+It should now allow for multiple embedded examples.
+Inline math and other stylistic elements (md syntax or raw latex) (should) work as normal.

 Glosses also work mostly as normal.
-Begin a gloss with \gll and use four (4) backslashes to delimit lines.
+Begin a gloss by appending "=gll" to the label tag (e.g., <#example>=gll), and delimit lines with single line breaks.

 The syntax for this: